Academic Standing

 Academic Suspension

-A student may appeal an academic suspension in writing to the academic dean.
+A student may appeal an academic suspension in writing to the Dean of Academics.
 Appeals are rarely granted, but may be considered in cases where there were extreme circumstances outside the student’s control that interfered with successful academic work.
 Appeals must be submitted no later than two weeks before the beginning of the following semester.

-Any student who has been withdrawn from Principia College for two semesters or more for any reason must re-apply through the Office of Admissions.
-A student on academic suspension becomes eligible to re-apply to Principia upon completion of a full year of satisfactory coursework at another accredited college or a full year of combined academic work and employment (including at least 9 semester hours of college-level work).
+Any student who has been withdrawn from Principia College for one semester or more for any reason must contact the Registrar's Office concerning re-enrollment.
+A student on academic suspension becomes eligible for re-enrollment to Principia upon completion of a full year of satisfactory coursework at another accredited college or a full year of combined academic work and employment (including at least 9 semester hours of college-level work).

-Upon re-admittance after suspension, a student will return as a conditional admit.
-See About Academics.
-The student will be in good standing for the returning semester.
-At the end of that semester, academic standing will be set according to the normal rules for academic standing.
+Upon re-enrollment after academic suspension, students will be placed on probation unless they show evidence that demonstrates a capacity to succeed.
+At the end of that semester, academic standing will be set according to the rules for academic standing.